Alwyn-Ong/URL-Shortener/README.md

 You also choose to deploy the application locally via docker!

 Before you deploy, compile the backend server as shown above using `mvn clean install`.
+If you want to compile the backend server without having to run MySQL separately, use `mvn clean install -DskipTests` instead.

 ```shell script
 docker-compose up